To our website visitors

 As your local TV, phone and internet company, we understand how important it is for you to stay connected.
-So, for up-to-the-minute coverage if and when a major storm hits, visit news12.com.
+So, for up-to-the-minute coverage if and when a storm hits, visit news12.com.
 If unpreventable service outages do occur, restoring your Optimum services will always be our top priority.
 Without power your Optimum services won't work at your home or business.
 But you can stay connected using these helpful tips.

 If you lose electrical power to your home for an extended period of time, your Optimum services will not work.